 Milder temperatures make for some of the most pleasant winter outings of the year.
 Skiing and snowshoeing conditions remain fabulous.

-Downhill Skiing Suggestions
+Resort Downhill Skiing Suggestions

 - Boasting new construction and extensive remodeling, the experience at Whiteface Mountain is better than ever.
 With the greatest vertical of any lift-serviced mountain in the Northeast, mile after mile of impeccably groomed cruising trails, 98% snowmaking coverage, and a comprehensive ski and snowboard school - there's more fun at Whiteface than you can have in a weekend.

-- If you're looking for a small-town ski hill experience where you can enjoy a few hours of skiing, shopping, and exploring then Saranac Lake's Mt.
-Pisgah is the perfect spot for you!
+- If you're looking for a small-town ski hill experience where you can enjoy a few hours of skiing, shopping, and exploring then Saranac Lake's Mount Pisgah is the perfect spot for you!
 Great for beginners who want an unintimidating experience and advanced skiers who want to get a few active hours into a full day of Adirondack charm.

 Winter Carnival brings nine days of fun and games to the village of Saranac Lake.
 Despite the cold, this is a great time for city folk to bundle up and savor small-town life at its warm and lion-hearted best.

-Carnival-Time In The Olympic Village
+Carnival Time In the Olympic Village

 - Whether it's uniquely Adirondack games like ice bowling or the frying pan toss, or decidedly different parade features like the Saranac Lake Lawnchair Ladies, or the always spectacular storming of the ice palace (yes - a real palace made of ice cut from Lake Flower), you've never seen a celebration like the annual Saranac Lake Winter Carnival.